bennettforkner/bennettforkner/README.md

 <div align="center">

 ## About Me
-Hi, I'm an Application Support Specialist in Wenham, Massachusetts, and a Part-Time Consultant.
+I'm an Application Support Specialist in Wenham, Massachusetts, and a Part-Time Consultant.
 I specialize in enterprise automation and web development, providing measurable benefits to my end-users.
 I am currently working on a few projects hosted on GitHub, a student-developed website for our campus body, an application for tracking the status of network nodes, and a web-app for managing Windows Active Directory groups.
 Feel free to browse and explore, happy to have you here!

 -------------------